“Try one more time! I know you can catch it!”

 “I got it!”
 Randy shouted.

-The four-year-old boy scampered after the slowly rolling ball.
+The four-year-old boy scampered after the rolling ball.
 The ball bumped off the patio and accelerated down the sloping lawn.
-The boy pursued it with small legs.
+The boy pursued it with eager legs.

 The ball wouldn’t slow down.